 Early History of the Nayce family

 This web page shows only a small excerpt of our Nayce research.
-Another 165 words (12 lines of text) covering the years 1394, 1395, 1377, 1379, 1380, 1381, 1383, 1400, 1590, 1661, 1640, 1648, 1593, 1647 and 1626 are included under the topic Early Nayce History in all our PDF Extended History products and printed products wherever possible.
+Another 83 words (6 lines of text) covering the years 1394, 1395, 1377, 1379, 1380, 1381, 1383, 1400, 1590, 1661, 1640, 1648, 1593, 1647 and 1626 are included under the topic Early Nayce History in all our PDF Extended History products and printed products wherever possible.

 Nayce Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Nayce have been found, including: Nash, Naish, Nashe and others.

 Early Notables of the Nayce family (pre 1700)

 Notables of this surname at this time include: Richard Nash or Ash (died 1394/1395), of Hereford, was an English politician, Member of the Parliament for Hereford in 1377, 1379, 1380, 1381 and 1383; and his son, James Nash or Ash (died 1400), of Hereford, was an English...

 Migration of the Nayce family to Ireland

 Some of the Nayce family moved to Ireland, but this topic is not covered in this excerpt.

 Migration of the Nayce family